 SO WHAT ARE THE DRAWBACKS OF THE HYBRID FORMAT?

-There are no drawbacks.
+There might not be any actual drawbacks to the hybrid duration format, and any perceived drawbacks can easily be addressed with appropriate minor rule modifications.
 Many will initially lament the end of the buzzer beater phenomenon.
 But with the earlier periods of every basketball game still governed by a game clock, the possibility of highlight-reel, period-ending circus shots will still exist.
-As for game-ending buzzer beaters, consider that of 351 NBA games sampled during the 2016-2017 season, only three of them ended with a meaningful made basket.
-Of 363 sampled NCAA games, only three games ended with a meaningful made basket.
+As for game-ending buzzer beaters, consider that of 360 NBA games sampled during the 2017-2018 season, only four of them ended with a meaningful made basket.
+Of 343 sampled NCAA games, only three games ended with a meaningful made basket.

 But even this snapshot is too generous to the current format.
-Three of those six game-ending buzzer beaters broke a tie (only three game-ending buzzer beaters were released with the offense trailing – March 5, Jazz at Kings (OT); March 24 (East Regional Semifinal), Florida vs. Wisconsin (OT); April 9, Lakers vs. Timberwolves).
+Five of those seven game-ending buzzer beaters broke a tie (only two game-ending buzzer beaters were released with the offense trailing – March 1, Long Beach State at California-Santa Barbara; March 17, Houston vs. Michigan (West Region Second Round)).
 Yawn.
 Under the current format, an offense in such a situation must only contend with the watered-down pressure of a make-and-win-OR-miss-and-head-to-overtime shot.
 Tie games under a hybrid format would feature the much greater pressure of a make-and-win-OR-miss-and-immediately-get-back-to-play-defense-for-your-life shot.